1mikegrn/NNA_Challenge/README.md

 #N (0, 0, 1)
 ```

-WIth nodes #1 -> #N being a tuple of x-dimensional points existing in an arbitrary domain space,
+With nodes #1 -> #N being a tuple of x-dimensional points existing in an arbitrary domain space,

 Where <radius> is a float64 value to search for over the design space,